The Rendlesham Forest Incident must be one of the most talked about, divisive subjects in the world of Ufology in the last 35 years.

 The RFI is so much more to them than a vehicle for selling books; it has almost become a way of life that provides a community atmosphere.

-It is a way of life that connects them to others who share their interests.
+The Rendlesham Forest Incident could be described as a way of life that connects them to others who share their interests.

 Some of the things they discuss when they get together would make some people run for cover!